-Suspect OKs Amazon to hand over Echo recordings in murder case
+Suspect OKs Amazon to hand over Echo recordings in murder case | CNN Business

 Request ‘overbroad’?

-Amazon had pushed back against Benton County, Arkansas, Prosecuting Attorney Nathan Smith's demand for information from the smart speaker, setting up a legal battle pitting investigators' quest for technology-based evidence against American privacy rights.
+Amazon is pushing back against an Arkansas prosecutor’s demand for information from a murder suspect’s Echo smart speaker, setting up another legal battle over investigators’ quest for technology-based evidence and American privacy rights.

 “Given the important First Amendment and privacy implications at stake, the warrant should be quashed unless the Court finds that the State has met its heightened burden for compelled production of such materials,” Amazon’s lawyers wrote in a February memo seeking to quash Smith’s request for a search warrant.